boecht/ha-addon-netbox/netbox/DOCS.md

 ## Networking

-- Default access: via Home Assistant Ingress (click **Open Web UI**).
-The add-on still exposes TCP **8000** for optional direct access; change or disable the port mapping from the Info tab if you prefer Ingress-only.
+- Default access: HTTP on TCP **8000** (change or disable the port mapping from the Info tab).
+Add your own reverse proxy or panel_iframe entry if you want NetBox embedded in the HA sidebar.
 - Health check: `http://[HOST]:[PORT:8000]/health/` (used by the Supervisor watchdog).
 - Redis/PostgreSQL listen on localhost inside the container and are not exposed.